 There are more than 100 types of arthritis, and osteoarthritis is one of the most common and a leading cause of disability.
 Osteoarthritis is a degenerative condition.
 In knee osteoarthritis, the cartilage in the knee joint gradually wears down, becoming frayed and coarse, and the space between the bones also decreases.
 This causes bone-on-bone contact as you move, leading to the production of bone spurs, which can cause pain and limit your range of motion.
+While it is most common in older adults, it can also affect younger people.

 - Knee pain